 Philippe Courtet, Hélène Lorblanchet

-Atger in the 21st century: the benefits of observational skills in the arts for medical students.
+Atger in the 21st Century: The Benefits of Observational Skills in the Arts for Medical Students.

-CANCELLATION: Friday, January 14, 2022
+CANCELLED: Friday, January 14, 2022

 • CANCELLATION - Friday, February 11, 2022